 In a piece I recently wrote for the Content Marketing Institute, I talk about topic modeling and how software can not only fast-track content optimization but do the job better than any human brain.
 Platforms that use topic modeling – like MarketMuse – can quickly and effectively conduct semantic analysis and tell you which topics to include in your content strategy.

 MarketMuse can also analyze your entire site, telling you which of your existing posts are lacking breadth or depth, and how to update them.
 Additionally, it can determine which topics still need to be covered on your site in order to gain topical authority.
+Additionally, the platform indicates which pages cover which topic.

 - The topics covered deeply on your site, and which related topics need pages